bootstrap vs antd vs material-ui vs @arco-design/web-react

 • @arco-design/web-react:

-Arco Design offers a high degree of customization through theming and style overrides, allowing developers to tailor components to fit their brand identity without extensive effort.
+@arco-design/web-react offers a high degree of customization through its theming capabilities and CSS variables.
+Developers can easily modify the appearance of components to match their brand or design requirements without extensive overrides.

 Component Variety